-The Company has a control framework with respect to the measurement of fair values.
-This framework includes engagement of independent valuation by qualified appraisal which reports to the Chief Financial Officer, and which has overall responsibility for independently verifying the results of trading and investment operations and all significant fair value measurements.
-Specific controls include
+The Company has introduced a control framework with respect to the measurement of fair values.
+This framework implies engagement of independent certified appraiser at each reporting date to measure fair value of investments categorised into Level 3 in the fair value hierarchy.

+Specific controls include:

-- verification of observable pricing; - a review and approval process for new models and changes to models; - quarterly calibration and back testing of models against observed market transactions; - review of significant unobservable inputs, valuation adjustments and significant changes to the fair value measurement of Level 3 instruments compared to previous period.
+- verification of observable pricing; - a review and approval process for new models and changes to models; - analysis of the need to make changes to models based on the observed market transactions; - a review of significant unobservable inputs and significant changes to the fair value measurement compared to previous period.